Skip to main content

 DED Covered Country – Certain Hong Kong Residents

 DED is in the president’s discretion to authorize as part of his constitutional power to conduct foreign relations.
-Although DED is not a specific immigration status, individuals covered by DED are not subject to removal from the United States, usually for a designated period of time.
+Although DED is not a specific immigration status, aliens covered by DED are not subject to removal from the United States, usually for a designated period of time.

-Federal Register Notice Citation: 86 FR 58296
+Federal Register Notice Citation:90 FR 14845

-• Who have not continuously resided in the United States since Aug.
-5, 2021;
+• Who have not continuously resided in the United States since Jan.
+15, 2025;

 • Who are inadmissible under section 212(a)(3) of the Immigration and Nationality Act (INA) (8 U.S.C.
 1182(a)(3)) or deportable under section 237(a)(4) of the INA (8 U.S.C.
 1227(a)(4));

-• Who have been convicted of any felony or two or more misdemeanors committed in the United States, or who meet the criteria set forth in section 208(b)(2)(A) of the INA (8 U.S.C.
+• Who have been convicted of any felony or 2 or more misdemeanors committed in the United States, or who meet the criteria in section 208(b)(2)(A) of the INA (8 U.S.C.
 1158(b)(2)(A));

 • Who are subject to extradition;